gauravloj/capture-the-falgs/picoctf-2024/README.md

-Most of the challenges are used using bash commands.
+Most of the challenges are solved using bash commands.

 Tools used (most to least used):

     1. Bash commands